MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.identity/README.md

 The [Google APIs Explorer](https://developers.google.com/apis-explorer/) is a useful tool for determining required scopes and testing various API use cases.

 # Release Notes
+## 1.2.0 (April 1, 2014)
+- Documentation updates.
+- Added `accountHint` to `chrome.identity.getAuthToken`.
+- Added the logged-in account to the callback of `chrome.identity.getAuthToken`.

 ## 1.1.0 (March 10, 2014)
 - Documentation updates.
 - Android: Use of the web auth flow when Play Services is unavailable